-ELCT 70D INTRODUCTION TO ELECTRICAL BLUEPRINTS AND RESIDENTIAL AND COMMERCIAL WIRING
+ELCT 70D INTRODUCTION TO ELECTRICAL BLUEPRINTS AND RESIDENTIAL

+AND COMMERCIAL WIRING

-1 Unit Lecture: 1 hour Recommended: Electrical Technology 70C with a "C" grade or better Also available online
+Recommended: ELCT 70C with a "C" grade or better

 Electrical blueprint reading, including the interpretation of various types of scales, drawings, schedules, and specifications.
 Various types of switches and receptacles used in residential, commercial, and industrial wiring, along with their basic installation procedures and NEC requirements.
 Grades: Option (A-F).
 Degree Applicable Credit.